-If you’re looking to replace an older pool filter or are in the midst of planning a new build, you may have heard about cartridge filters.
+If you’re looking to replace an older pool filter or are planning a new build, you may have heard about cartridge filters.
 This type of pool filter uses a cartridge to filter the water instead of other traditional filter media like sand or DE.
 Before you buy one, there is a lot to understand about how they work.

 What Are Cartridge Filters And How Do They Work?